commercetools/commercetools-sdk-java-v2/examples/spring-otel/README.md

 ### OpenTelemetry collector

-The [OpenTelemetry collector example](https://github.com/commercetools/opentelemetry-collector-example) repository includes a docker compose setup for starting a local OpenTelemetry collector in combination with Prometheus, Grafana, JaegerUI and NewRelic as exporter target.
+The [OpenTelemetry collector example](https://github.com/commercetools/opentelemetry-collector-example) repository includes a docker compose setup for starting a local OpenTelemetry collector in combination with Prometheus, Grafana, JaegerUI, NewRelic and Dynatrace as exporter target.

 ## Installation